Robin Paige is the pen name shared by Susan and her husband and coauthor, Bill Albert.

 In one way or another, Bill’s adventures substantially shaped the young adult books and the Robin Paige historical mysteries (1894-1903) that he and Susan have written together.
 He says that Charles Sheridan, the male protagonist of the Robin Paige series, is his “alter ego.”
 He especially enjoyed putting Charles into situations that he himself had faced, although perhaps not quite as dramatically.
 His wide knowledge of British history, his travels across England, and his long-term English friendships were crucial to the development of the series, as well as to Susan’s later Cottage Tales (1905-1913), set in England’s Lake District.
-During the many years the Alberts wrote as Robin Paige, they made several research trips to England, Scotland, and Ireland, selecting settings for each of the mysteries and doing the kind of eyes-on research that can only be done on site.
+During the dozen-plus years the Alberts wrote as Robin Paige, they made research trips to England, Scotland, and Ireland, selecting settings for each of the mysteries and doing the kind of eyes-on research that can only be done on site.

 Now, Bill serves as a front-line editor of Susan’s books and manages the business side of the publishing work.
 For a printable PDF list of all their books, including their young adult titles, check out Susan’s and Bill’s book list.